Yla07/Yla07/README.md

 ## Hi there 👋

+I`m Bastian, a cybersecurity hobbyist based in Poland.

+I`m currently working on developing my networking and penetration testing skills.

+Familiar with basics of networking and OS`s like Windows and Linux.

+I know how to handle with with Docker, Git, Python, JS and Bash.

 <!--
 **Yla07/Yla07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.